 Download and install the Tanium Client.
-See Tanium Client User Guide.
+See Tanium Client Management User Guide.

 Customize Trends boards based on requirements.
 For example, you might build a panel of unmanaged devices in New York City based on criteria in Discover and watch it over time.